 The Geurmantes Way (In Search of Lost Time #3) – Marcel Proust

-The Guermantes Way is a coming of the age story where the narrator tells the story of his transformation from his childhood to the first bloom of his youth.
-Being at a susceptible age, his thoughts, youthful feelings, and first impressions of love sound quite naive.
-But as the story progresses, with the new acquaintances he makes (he always makes older acquaintances) his look of life gradually changes.
-These changes affect his character, and his thoughts become more mature.
+The Guermantes Way is the third volume of In Search of Lost Time.
+The volume sets the stage for the story-proper to unfold, after the two preceding preparatory volumes.
+It is sort of a coming of the age tale where the narrator tells the story of his transformation from his childhood to the first bloom of his youth.
+Being of a impressionable age, his thoughts, feelings, and first impressions of love, sound quite naive.
+But as the story progresses, with the new acquaintances he makes (older than his age) his look of life gradually changes.
+These changes affect his character, and his thoughts become mature.
 At the same time, however, he becomes a changed man from his Combray and Balbec days to a clear-headed, ambitious, social climber.
-This was not said in a bad way.
-In truth, our narrator doesn’t do any unscrupulous or immoral thing on his part to get to know the high society, although that is what he desires.
-Still, however, with the help of the friendships he struck at Balbec, he manages to get introduced to highly respected exclusive salons in Paris society.
+I don’t say this in a bad way.
+In fact, our narrator doesn’t do any unscrupulous or immoral thing on his part to get to know the high society, although that is what he desires.
+Still, however, with the help of the friendships he makes at Balbec, he manages to get introduced to highly respected exclusive salons in Parisian society.

 However, I was very much put off by some of the prominent characters of the story, especially the Duc and Duchesse de Guermantes of whom the story mainly revolves around.
 I found the duo, the lady especially, snobbish.
 Although they make it quite a show to pretend that they don’t care one jot about their titles, it is in fact the very thing they do.
-And I found her “wit”, so much admired in the Parisian salons, Vulgar.
-It was appalling to read the sort of “wit” that was admired in Paris Society at Proust’s time.
+And I found her “wit”, so much admired in the Parisian salons, vulgar.
+It was shocking to read the sort of “wit” that was admired in Paris Society at Proust’s time.

 About the author